 zsh functions

-We can take zsh alias further with functions.
-They abstract little processes in line with bash or zsh commands to callable functions.
+We can take the zsh alias further with functions.
+Functions are abstract little processes in line of bash or zsh commands.

-This helps me abstract git add, git commit and git push.
-It was taken from one of the open-source works of Ahmad Awais called emoji-log.
+This helps me abstract git add, git commit, and git push.
+It was taken from Ahmad Awais’s open-source work, emoji-log.

 # Git commit, Add all